-You can’t just stick to the same starting team throughout the season as this will result in serious fatigue in your starting 11 and morale issues for the bench-warmers.
+You can’t stick to the same starting lineup throughout the season as this will result in serious fatigue in your starting 11 and morale issues for the bench-warmers.

-In this post, I will only cover editing your formation, player roles and man-marking.
+In this post, I will only discuss editing your formation, player roles and man-marking.
 Tactics (Circled in blue below) will be covered in the next post as there is a lot to talk about.

 Note that if you are unsure of anything in PES Club Manager, there is a help button at the top right-hand corner of the screen (Circled in red below) that provides useful guidance.
-This applies to all sections of PES Club Manager, not just the Edit team page.
+This applies to all sections of PES Club Manager, not just the Edit Team page.

 There are a few basic formations that I recommend at the start of your PES Club Manager career:

 Other than choosing a team captain, you need to set players to take free kicks, corners and penalties.
-It is easy to tell which player you should choose since PES Club Manager clearly displays the players’ abilities in all roles.
+It is easy to tell which is the most suitable player since PES Club Manager clearly displays the players’ abilities in all roles.

 You can also select up to 3 defenders to join the attack during set pieces (EX-AT), which is useful for piling up more pressure during your attacks.

 Man-marking is generally straightforward.
 You want your forwards to mark the opposition’s defenders, defenders to mark the opposition’s forwards and midfielders to mark the other midfielders.
 Avoid criss-crossing your own players when marking the opposition.

-You will commonly come across opponents that play only one Centre Forward (CF) and play either a Second Striker (SS) or sole AMF.
+You will come across opponents that play only one Centre Forward (CF) and either a Second Striker (SS) or sole AMF.
 The SS/AMF plays behind the CF and is generally a more versatile and creative player.
-His role is mainly to create opportunities for the CF.
+His role is to create opportunities for the CF.

 In the example below, I get Nicolás Pareja to mark the AMF because he has better speed and explosive power (Agility and mobility) to track down the AMF.
 Martin Škrtel has better ball-winning ability than Nicolás Pareja, so he is more suited to stay back and mark the sole CF.

-If you are worried about a flair player with limit break and all sorts of special traits and player skills, you could get up to 3 players to mark one opposition player.
+If you are worried about a flair player with limit breaks and all sorts of special traits and player skills, you could get up to 3 players to mark one opposition player.